b7i6gf/ClamHub/README.md

 <p align="center">
 <img src="Docs/Hash checker.png" alt="ClamHub" width="700"/>
 </p>
 Drop or browse to any file and compute its hash.
 Supports SHA-1, SHA-256, SHA-384, SHA-512 and MD5 - individually or all at once.
-Paste an expected hash to get an instant match / mismatch result.
+Paste an expected hash to get an instant match / mismatch result
 If you have a VirusTotal API key set up (in Settings), you can look up the file's SHA-256 directly from this tab.
-Only the hash is sent - the file never leaves your machine.
+Only the hash is sent - the file never leaves your machine

 ---